Inventory untested rape kits?

-Testing of all backlogged rape kits?
+Test backlogged rape kits?

 In 2015, The Accountability Project issued open records requests to bring the number of untested kits in, Urbana, Springfield, Chicago, and Champaign to light.
 Through our efforts, we have learned that Urbana submitted 92% of all rape kits received between 2001 and 2015 to the lab for testing.
 As of January 2017, the remaining 16 untested rape kits have been submitted to the lab for testing.
 We have also learned that Springfield submitted 93% of all kits received to the lab for testing between 2005 and 2015.
-As of January 2016, the Springfield Police Department reported 43 untested kits in storage.To date, we have not received complete responses from Chicago or Champaign.
+As of January 2016, the Springfield Police Department reported 43 untested kits in storage.
+As of June 2017, all untested tested rape kits in Champaign have been submitted to the lab for testing, in accordance with state law.
+To date, we have not received a complete response from Chicago.

 In 2016, Illinois enacted a law requiring an annual statewide audit of rape kits.

 Also in 2016, Illinois enacted a law that builds upon the existing rape kit law and improves the state’s response to sexual assault.
 The law requires trauma-informed training for law enforcement investigators, first responders and 911 operators; law enforcement officers to complete written reports of every sexual assault complaint; and law enforcement agencies and 911 centers to have trauma-informed, survivor-centered policies governing sexual assault responses.
 The law also grants victims the right to know the status of their kits.

 In 2017, Illinois enacted a law creating a commission to research and develop a plan for a statewide rape kit tracking system, which must allow secure electronic access for survivors to track the status of their kits.